terminaldweller/cgrep/README.md

 make CXX=clang-9 LLVM_CONF=llvm-config-9
 ```

 For windows builds, cygwin builds are supported.
 Get llvm and clang along with their sources and build like usual.
-If you run into problems while bulding on cygwin, you can take a look at the `appveyor.yml` file under the repository root.
+If you run into problems while building on cygwin, you can take a look at the `appveyor.yml` file under the repository root.

 ## Usage